nobox-org/nobox-docs/pages/integrate-nobox.md

 ---

 # {% $markdoc.frontmatter.title %}
+{% callout type="warning" %}
 Follow the [Installation process](/install-box) before following the integration steps below.

-## Use Nobox Example Project
+{% /callout %}

+{% callout type="note" %}
-Depending on how you learn, you can decide to clone or study this [nobox example project](https://github.com/nobox-org/nobox-react-example) and use that to learn how to integrate nobox, else you can follow the steps below
+Depending on how you learn, you can decide to clone or study this [nobox example project](https://github.com/nobox-org/nobox-react-example) and use that to integrate nobox, else you can follow the steps below

-## Integrate Nobox into your project
-Follow the steps below to integrate Nobox into your project:
+{% /callout %}

+1. Go to [nobox.cloud](https://nobox.cloud), register and copy the token provided
-1. Create a folder and name it `nobox`
+2. Create a folder and name it `nobox`
-2. Create a `config.ts` file in the `nobox` folder you created and add the following code:
+3. Create a `config.ts` file in the `nobox` folder you created and add the following code:
     ```ts
     import  {  Config,  getFunctions,  getSchemaCreator  }  from  "nobox-client";